Proof & Trust

 - Sign formulas - Sign Cell and Sign Block.

-- Verify & coverage — Verify Workbook, Coverage, and Verify Ledger.
+- Verify & coverage - Verify Workbook, Coverage, Verify Ledger, and evidence seals.

-- Replay Proof — an Ed25519-signed, externally verifiable explanation of an output movement.
+- Replay Proof - an Ed25519-signed explanation of an output movement.

 - Proof settings - source kinds and proof-budget defaults.